spinnaker-plugins/aws-account-registration-plugin-spinnaker/README.md

   iamAuthRegion: 'us-west-2' # Specify which region API Gateway is deployed.
 Required if `iamAuth` is enabled.
 ```

-### Known issues
-1. When creating lambda functions, on-demand cache update may fail.
-This seems to be a bug in caching agent in `clouddriver-lambda`.
-This is fixed in [this PR](https://github.com/spinnaker/clouddriver/pull/4802).

 ### Expected JSON payload
 This plugin expects the following JSON payload from the configured remote host, configured with the `url` property.